-They scan your mails and send you an email.
-You can either view your mails online or forward those mails to any other international address no matter where you live.
+They scan your mail and send you an email.
+You can either view your mail online or forward the mail to any other international address no matter where you live.

 Form 1583 only authorizes these services to receive mail on your behalf.
 It does not forward any of your current mail to them.

 To forward all your mail to your mailbox, you need to submit a Change of Address request to USPS.

 For instructions on how to do this, you can read this article.

 If you do not want to forward all your mail to the mailbox, do not file the Change of Address with USPS.

 Instead, you will need to manually update mailing addresses with those who you want to have mail sent to your new mailbox.
 Then they will send you automatic email notifications when you receive new postal mail in your mailbox.